absa-subatomic-legacy/quantum-mechanic/README.md

 No versioning is in place at the time of creating this documentation

 ## Authors
 A bunch of dudes, at a time, in a place.
+Sub-Atomic team

 ## License
 This project is licensed under the Apache License v2.0 - see the LICENSE file for details

 ## Acknowledgements
-Hat tips to anyone
+Hat tips to anyone inspiration etc
-inspiration
-etc